 It was 2009 and I had just read that a friend had completed Fran, posting his results and comparing his time to previous attempts, all online.
 Within a short time people were commenting and congratulating him on his effort.

-That was our (my partner’s and my) first contact with CrossFit, and it has stuck with us ever since.
-My wife-to-be has studied sports and has also become addicted to the CrossFit experience.
+That was our (my wife and my) first contact with CrossFit, and it has stuck with us ever since.
+My wife has also become addicted to the CrossFit experience.